 - How are you getting the word out?
 What digital and print collateral do you need to do get started?

 - At a minimum, you want an agency name, logo, basic website, email address, and business cards.
 Do NOT waste months trying to find the perfect name or trying to design the perfect logo.
 There isn’t one.
 But do take the time to ensure your branding matches the sophistication of your target market.
+(And do a trademark search; agency attorney Sharon Toerek is my go-to advisor.)

 - You can use content marketing to help stand in for a small portfolio (more on portfolios below, under “Track Record”).
 Clients would rather see what you’ve done before, but they also want to see how you think (e.g., your blog and/or social media accounts).
 Share what you think, with a focus on informing clients rather than promoting yourself—it’ll attract clients you want and repel clients you don’t want.